Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/RFID.rst

 .. image:: ../_static/imgs/dialog_box.png
     :align: center

-Choose "5 Interfacing Options"->"P4 SPI"->"Yes"->"Finish” in order and then restart your RPi.
+Choose "5 Interfacing Options" -> "P4 SPI" -> "Yes" -> "Finish" in order and then restart your RPi.
 Then the SPI module is started.

 Type the following command to check whether the module SPI is loaded successfully: